syyunn/Todos/README.md

 # Design
 - [ ] Experimental design that proves the logic compresses the data automatically by understanding the correlation between data

+# Propositions
+- [ ] Can we hold a strong assumption that connected status a node is already reflecting its unique characteristics? or how to weaken this gradually as introducing the latency that connection status being deviated from its relevant internal characteristics?